Commentary

 A growing concern is whether the limited information provided by these observations warrants the time, cost, and effort they demand.
 They tend to have many scoring criteria, in some cases over 60, in order to describe teaching standards fully, and they may require raters to score three or more full-length lessons.
 The financial burden they place on school systems is significant.
 In 2008, Thomas Toch estimated that implementing comprehensive observations for all teachers in the US would cost about $3 billion per year—roughly 20% of national expenditures on teacher professional development.

 Although some educational activists have called for innovating observations by making them faster, cheaper, and better, others have responded that doing so might undermine their purpose and place them outside the research evidence.
-Contributing to this debate, we report the results of seven experimental validation studies of the Rapid Assessment of Teacher Effectiveness (RATE) that suggest that innovation is indeed possible and that it can be evidence based.
+Contributing to this debate, we report in this study the results of seven experimental validation studies of the Rapid Assessment of Teacher Effectiveness (RATE) that suggest that innovation is indeed possible and that it can be evidence based.
 Using the six-item RATE rubric after four hours of training, observers were able to identify effective teachers from just 20 minutes of one lesson as well or better than observers using other instruments with 10 times the items to score multiple, full-length lessons.

 In our seven experimental studies, RATE compared favorably with benchmarks that we established.
 Compared to baseline experiments we conducted previously, RATE classified teachers into high and low effectiveness groups more accurately.
 Compared with the instruments reviewed by the MET study, RATE correlated with measures of teacher value added as well or better, separated teachers into high and low quartiles more effectively, and achieved higher levels of inter-rater reliability.